idossha/nvim-todo/TROUBLESHOOTING.md

 If you're still experiencing this error:
 - Make sure you're using the latest version of the plugin
 - Try removing any custom configurations temporarily to see if they're causing issues
-- Check if you have any other plugins that might be conflicting with nvim-todo
+- Check if you have any other plugins that might be conflicting with todo.nvim

 ## SQLite Syntax Error

 **Error:**
 ```
-...er/.local/share/nvim/lazy/nvim-todo/lua/nvim-todo/db.lua:301: unexpected symbol near '}'
+...er/.local/share/nvim/lazy/todo.nvim/lua/todo/db.lua:301: unexpected symbol near '}'
 ```

 **Solution:**